danlentz/clj-uuid/README.md

 _(protocol)_    `UUIDRfc4122`

->  A protocol that abstracts an Leach-Salz UUID as described by
+>  A protocol that abstracts an unique identifier as described by
 >  IETF RFC4122 <http://www.ietf.org/rfc/rfc4122.txt>.
 A UUID
 >  represents a 128-bit value, however there are variant encoding
 >  layouts used to assign and interpret information encoded in